Student Loan Repayment

 - Extended Repayment Plan – Fixed or graduated monthly payments over a period of time, not to exceed 25 years.
 To be eligible for this repayment plan, you must have more than $30,000 in Direct Loan debt.

-- Income-Based Repayment (IBR) Plan – Your monthly payment is capped at an amount that is affordable based on your income and family size.
+- Income-Based Repayment Plan (IBR) – Your monthly payment is capped at an amount that is affordable based on your income and family size.
 Your eligibility is determined annually.
-After 25 years, any remaining balance will be forgiven.
+After 25 years any remaining balance will be forgiven.

 For more details on repayment and repayment plans please refer to the U.S. Department of Education’s Federal Student Aid site.
+Use the Repayment Estimator you see what plans you may be eligible for and estimates on payment amounts.

 To default means you failed to make your payments on your student loan as scheduled according to the terms of your promissory note.